Loading...

 Reference

-• -c : Continue an interrupted download by requesting remaining bytes.
+• -c: Continue an interrupted download if supported by the server.